kettubot/kettu-docs/Command documentation/Moderation Commands.md

 Want to learn more about how to use Kettu for moderation?
 We got you covered, check out our [moderation guide](https://kettu.cc/docs/guides/moderation-guide)!

-If you moderate serval users Kettu will return an emote to indicate the DM status. ✅ DM sent, ❌ DM not sent (not in server), 🚫 DM failed (closed DMs), 🤐 DM not sent (silent)
+If you moderate several users Kettu will return an emote to indicate the DM status. ✅ DM sent, ❌ DM not sent (not in server), 🚫 DM failed (closed DMs), 🤐 DM not sent (silent)

 User mod commands support 5 users on slash commands and no limit with text commands.